SarahND97/alphafold-homodimers/README.md

-# Code and Data for paper "Reliable Identification Of Homodimers using AlphaFold"
+# Code for paper "Reliable Identification Of Homodimers using AlphaFold"

 ## Instructions
+This repository contains the code related to the paper "Reliable Identification Of Homodimers using AlphaFold".

 ## Repository Structure
 ```